-When a North Dakota business operates using a name different from the owner’s name or the legal name of the partnership, limited liability company (LLC), or corporation, it is said to be “doing business as.”
-To be clear, a North Dakota DBA name is an alias for the business and not a business entity type (with the associated tax implications).
+When a North Dakota business operates using a name different from the owner’s name or the legal name of the partnership, limited liability company (LLC), or corporation, it’s said to be “doing business as.”
+To be clear, a North Dakota DBA name is an alias for the business and not a business entity type (with the associated legal and tax implications).

 DBA names are used throughout the country but often have differences from state to state.
 A DBA name might also be referred to as a “fictitious name,” “assumed name,” or “trade name.”
 In North Dakota, a DBA name is known as a “trade name.”